On the Thames at Greenwich

 Research by Diane Taylor

-This painting has previously been attributed to George Chambers Senior (1803-1840).
-His work can easily be confused with that of George Chambers Junior (1829-1878), his eldest son.
-Both artists were marine painters and as George Junior sometimes painted the same subjects as his father it is very difficult to distinguish between the two.
-This is compounded by the fact that George Junior often did not date his paintings, or if he did the date is often illegible and his signature can be similar to that of his father’s.
+This painting has previously been attributed to George Chambers Senior (1803-1840) but is now recognised as the work of George Chambers Junior (1829-1878), his eldest son.
+Both artists were marine painters, consequently their subjects often overlapped.
+The fact that George Junior often did not date his paintings, or if he did the date was, in many instances, illegible, plus his signature could be similar to that of his father’s, has possibly led to some confusion in the past.
+However, there are discernible differences between the two artists.
+According to Alan Russett:

 George Chambers Senior was born in Whitby in Yorkshire and came from a poor, working-class background.
 He was the second son of a seaman.
 At the age of eight he was working on the coal sloops on Whitby harbour.
 At ten, he was serving as a cabin boy on a ship and was afterwards apprenticed as a sailor.
 His drawings of ships so impressed the captain and crew that he was released from his apprenticeship so that he could devote himself to painting.
 Chambers then returned to Whitby where he worked as a house painter, taking drawing lessons in his spare time.